Click Photo for Larger Version

 View from an airplane looking southwest down on Valletta, the capital city of Malta.
 The "old city" of Valletta is in the center of the image—a peninsula that separates the two major harbors of the city.

-On the right (north) is the Marsamxett Harbor and on the left (south) is the Grand Harbor (Il–Port il–Kbir).
+On the right (west) is the Marsamxett Harbor and on the left (east) is the Grand Harbor (Il–Port il–Kbir).

 Both of these harbors are well–protected, especially the Grand Harbor on the left.
 Note the modern breakwater and the cruise ship that is docked there.